OnlyJaximus/05-Laravel-Big-Eshop/README.md

 # 05-Laravel-Eshop-Big
-Laravel ecommerce is built in laravel and MySQL database for the backend.
+Laravel ecommerce is built in Laravel and MySQL database for the backend.
 It has different features for the user like a user can view all the category, select a product and select the quantity and add the product to his cart.
 The user can add multiple products in cart and wishlist.
 One COD payment option - Cash on delivery.

 Customer Side:
 1- Login and Register